BITNULLS/storybook/backend/api.md

 Failure may occur because of,

-2. question_id_in is not of type int
+2. question_id_in is not of type int.
+5. Request type is not GET, PUT, POST, or DELETE.